-This week’s Throwback Thursday choice is Beijing Red, an audiobook narrated by MacLeod Andrews.
-It was released in 2016 by Blackstone Audiobooks.
+My Throwback Thursday choice for this week is HellHole, an audiobook narrated by MacLeod Andrews and released in January 2015.